 - In Ghost Dogs of Moon Lake Emily Griffin is waiting for Nancy to solve a puzzle so she can trap Nancy.
 She even tries to club her to death with a bone of all things!

 - In Dragon Age: Origins, when the party of new Grey Warden initiates comes to her house to retrieve some Binding Ancient Treaties, the hermit witch Flemeth mentions that "she's been expecting them."
-The player character (a.k.a.
-Warden) can call her on it, however.
+Alistair (the junior Warden accompanying you) will try and call her on it, however.

 - In Resident Evil 4 Salazar is waiting for Leon and Ashley on a balcony, where they have this exchange: